AmyHuang.jpg

 Gottman Therapy

 The Gottman method is based on longitudinal research that in happy, lasting relationships, the approach toward conflict is gentle.
 Couples would soften the way they bring up an issue and accept influence from each other and they constantly communicate acceptance of one another.
-They are able to repair interaction and de-escalate if it becomes negative and are able to move to compromize.
+They are able to repair interaction and de-escalate if it becomes negative and are able to move to compromise.
 Increase in productivity needs to be a focus through improving the couple’s friendship and fostering a secure attachment with each other.
 This can be accomplished when couples turn toward bids for emotional connection, building emotional intimacy, and building other positive affect systems such as courtship, romance, lust, sex, play, fun and adventure (Gottman et al., 2000-2016).

 Their research indicates that saving failing relationships must involve accomplishing 3 goals: 1).
 Down-regulating negative affect and its escalation during conflict.
 2).
 Increasing positive affect in conflict, and 3).
 Increasing positive affect outside of conflict.
 In this therapy, the focus is on emotion, skill building for managing conflict, developing new skills for enhancing friendship and helping couples create a system of shared meaning with each other (Gottman et al., 2000-2016).